kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise4.rst

 #.
 Change the **Output basename** to: *~/qsm_tutorial/data/output_qsm/Sepia_star-qsm*.
 #.
 Change the **QSM** method to 'Star-QSM' and press **Start**.
 It will take about 2 mins to finish.
 #.
 Check the result *Sepia_star-qsm_QSM.nii.gz* in the output directory.
-Display it along with the *Sepia_tdf-0p15_QSM.nii.gz* in FSLeyes.
+Display it along with the *Sepia_tdf-0p15_QSM.nii.gz* in FSLView.
 Can you see any difference?

 .. toctree::
    :maxdepth: 1